alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

 We chose **XGBoost** which has been used to win many data challenges, outperforming several other well-known implementations of gradient tree boosting.

-We can see on the graph above that the appliance responsible for the **sharpest variations is the kettle**.
-Indeed, it is turned on for a very short time but consumes a lot of electricity, so these variations are extremely hard to learn and detect with a CNN.
-This is the main reason why we want to try **Extreme Gradient Boosting** in order to detect more subtle changes in the consumption. ???

 ## Preprocessing Pipelines
 For each appliance, we preprocess the data using the pipeline defined in section 3.
 The only difference between the pipelines of each appliance are the data augmenters: